Vetiveah Is Liberating Her Community Through

 Community Leaders & Organizers

-Advancing equitable food, farm, and land policies for underserved communities.
+Advancing equitable food, farm, and land policies for food-insecure communities

 Are you ready to work with Vetiveah?

-To have Vetiveah speak at your organization or to your community, click the button below and fill out the booking form.
+To have Vetiveah speak at your organization or to your community members, click the button below and fill out the booking form.

 -